 Mid Atlantic Arts Foundation - With the support of Mellon, this organization "supports the travel expenses of U.S. theater, dance, and music ensembles that are invited to perform at important international festivals."

-It should also be noted that none of the grants directly through Mellon go to individual artists, conservatories, schools of the arts, K-12 arts education programs, capital campaigns, or for the expansion or renovation of buildings and facilities.
+It should also be noted that none of the Mellon’s grants support individual artists, conservatories, schools of the arts, K-12 arts education programs, capital campaigns, or for the expansion or renovation of buildings and facilities.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)